Tonga National Rugby League: Suspension and expulsion from IRL

 In December 2019 an International Rugby League (IRL) report proposed a number of changes to the governance of TNRL which TNR had 30 days to act upon.
 TNRL responded that the changes were "undemocratic" and "being forced upon them".
 The IRL board met on 13 February and announced on 17 February that the board had informed TNRL that it is expelled from membership of IRL.
 As a precedent concerning a Tongan Invitational XIII to play has already been set, it is not considered that the expulsion of TNRL will affect the participation of Tonga's national teams in any competition.
 On 31 March 2020, the International Rugby League started looking for new applicants to govern Tongan rugby league.

 TNRL appealed to the Court of Arbitration for Sport but the appeal was dismissed in April 2021 leaving IRL to work with interested parties in Tonga to establish a new governing body.

+In June 2024, International Rugby League recognised Tonga Rugby League XIII as the official governing body for rugby league in Tonga and granted them full membership of the organisation.